danpeirce/ESP32_OTA_FILESYS/readme.md

 * Access the http://ESP32OTA.local URL from your host machine.
 * Perform file functions (format, load, edit, delete) and upload other programs (OTA) on the ESP32

-## Reason for This Fork

-The original code is useful and working; however, I am not comfortable with variable and function definitions being located n header files.
-The header files are now rewritten to contain function declarations and variable declarations.
-New \*.ino files have been created to contain function definitions and variable definitions.
-The Arduino IDE concatenates the additional \*.ino files at the end of the project \*.ino file as preprocessing before compiling.

-Decided to add WiFi Manager to avoid hard coding SSID credentials.